fmorriso/APM/README.md

 - Got rid of weird warning when looking at file `angular.json` by changing all `APM` to `apm` inside that file.
 It seems that Angular or maybe tslint does not like capital letters for Angular project names when specified inside `angular.json`.
 - added `.npmrc` with `package-lock=false` to suppress creation of `package-lock.json`
 - added .npmrc to suppress creation of `package-lock.json` because I don't like using package locks for training/demo projects.
 - In module 13, I split out the routing into separate modules.
-It was discussed in the video, but there was no demonstration for it, so you'll have to trust that I implemented it correctly in files `app-routing.modules.ts` and `product-routing.modules.ts`.
+It was discussed in the video, but there was no demonstration for it, so you'll have to trust that I implemented it correctly in files `app-routing.module.ts` and `product-routing.module.ts`.